 AICL began underwriting home insurance business (buildings and contents insurance) on both the Saga Services and AA Insurance Services panels during 2012.
-This business is written on a coinsurance basis with New India Assurance Company Limited (NAICL), with NIACL taking 99% of the risk.
-AICL's 1% share of the risk is also reinsured with GIC (General Insurance Corporation of India).
+This business is written on a coinsurance basis with the coinsurance partner taking 99% of the risk.
+AICL's remaining 1% share of the risk quota share reinsured.
+AICL therefore retains no risk apart from the risk of insolvency of the quota share partner.
 This business will therefore not make a material change to the risk profile.